-The Hebrew word for “hannukah menorah” is actually hannukiah.
+The Hebrew word for “hanukah menorah” is actually hanukiah.
 A menorah is Israel’s national symbol and recalls the menorah of the Temple which had six lights (really seven if you count the middle one).
-A hannukiah has 8 lights (really nine).
+A hanukiah has 8 lights (really nine).

 Leave your childhood dreidels at home!
 Driedels used in Israel have the letter peh instead of shin.
 The letters on the driedels outside of Israel stand for “a great miracle happened there,” while the letters on Israeli dreidels stand for “a great miracle happened here.”